alexthissen/BuildWebAPIsWorkshop/Readme.md

-# Workshop Building Web APIs using ASP.NET Core 2.1
+# Workshop Building Web APIs using ASP.NET Core 2.2
 ## Robust and production ready

-Welcome to the workshop "Building Web APIs using ASP.NET Core 2.1".
+Welcome to the workshop "Building Web APIs using ASP.NET Core 2.2".

 In this workshop you will learn about creating production-ready Web APIs with This workshop is a living workshop: evolving, maturing and improving.
-Currently ASP.NET Core 2.1 is in Preview 2.
-This might work, and they might break or change.

 The general idea is that you will be able to observe building a ASP.NET Core Web API from "File, New Project" to include more and more features that will help running it reliably in production.